Reforming a moribund Congress

 - Reduce the size of the House by about half.
 It's true that we then get twice as many constituents per Representative, but the workings of the House would be much less unwieldy if its size were 200-220, instead of the current 435.

-- And finally, let's find a way to write smaller, simpler, clearer laws.
+- And finally, let's find a way to write smaller, simpler, clearer laws, that deal with a single issue and its immediate consequences; it's time to ban "pork" ‐ or "earmarks".
 No law needs to be thousands or even hundreds of pages long.
-The idea that neither the members nor their staffs have time to read the bills they're voting on, which is the case with many bills today, is very scary, and it's a stupid way to run a legislative body.
+The idea that neither the members nor their staffs have time to read the bills they're voting on, which is the case with many bills today, is very scary.
+It's a stupid (and/or corrupt) way to run a legislative body, and it adds greatly to our governmental costs.

 That's all, folks.
 Keep the cards and letters coming.